marlam/bino/doc/bino-manual.md

 Additional interaction in VR mode is currently limited to the same keyboard shortcuts that also work in GUI mode.
-That means you currently must specify the video to play on the command line, and have no way to pause, skip or seek -- this will be added in a future version.
+That means you currently must specify the video to play on the command line, and have no way to pause, skip or seek with VR controllers.
+This will be added in a future version.